zyuejnu/DroidSkeyNet/README.md

 ==========================
 Installation instructions:

-1.Make a new folder on the first disk and labeled it "ReverseEngine".
-2.Copy the apktool into the folder "ReverseEngine".
+1.Copy the folder "ReverseEngine" into  the first disk.
-3.Keep the folder "res" with the runnable  "DroidSkynet.jar".
+2.Keep the folder "res" with the runnable  "DroidSkynet.jar".
 3.Double-click "DroidSkynet.jar".

 The official page for this book can be found here: https://github.com/zyuejnu/DroidSkeyNet

-All the code examples were working on Java 1.6+, there shouldn't be any problems with the Java 1.6+.
+This is working on Java 1.6+, there shouldn't be any problems with the Java 1.6+.